rust-stuco/lectures/week8/ownership_p2.md

 # The Rules

-At the beginning of this course, we learned the Commandments of Rust...
+At the beginning of this course, we learned two sets of rules...
+* Ownership Rules
+* Borrowing Rules

 ---